MoFEM/mofem-cephas/mofem/doc/markdown/installtion_with_docker_user.md

 - On the first login, the first password you input will be your password from then onwards.
 Note this is the password to JupyterHub, not a password to the Linux environment.

-You have admin rights, and you can add more users.
+`mofem` user has admin rights in JupyterHub, and can add more users there by going to `Controrl Panel -> Admin -> Add Users`

 ## Start running

 - **Important**.
-Before you start, run the only cell in *install.md* notebook.
+Before you start, open *install.md* notebook and run the only cell there.
 It will copy symbolic links to the executable binaries of MoFEM installation to your directory.

 - Navigate to any of the Jupyter notebooks and more instructions should be included inside.